Judit3/shoes/README.md

 # SHOES

 This is a program to analyse information hosted in a Google Sheet named shoes.
 The data set of the sheet was taken from Kaggle and modified to adapt it to the functionalities required.
-It is being created and an example of program designed to search into a data set for the desired information and to analyse the data within this sheet.
+It is being created as an example of program designed to search into a data set for the desired information and to analyse the data within this sheet.
 The program was designed to be user-friendly and functional.
-This website was built as a third project of the program to become a Full Stack Software Development at Code Institute.
+This program was built as a third project of the agenda to become a Full Stack Software Development at Code Institute.
 The requirement was to build program using python.

 ![responsive website example image](assets/images/readme/responsive.png)